-AL SERIES
+AL Series

-The AL Series is a collection of artist’s books produced and published by ArtsLibris with the support of Fundació Banc Sabadell.
-This collection was born with the aim of supporting the publication of new book-works by artists who have shown, in their previous production, a distinct interest in the field of artist’s books.
+ArtsLibris launched it with the aim of promoting the publication of new work by artists who have demonstrated, in their previous work, a clear interest in the field of artist’s books.

 Barcelona: ArtsLibris, 2015